-Homemade or deli-bought, your seemingly innocuous choice is dangerously loaded with sodium.
-Consuming too much sodium is a leading cause of high blood pressure, which is a major contributor to heart disease and stroke.
+Homemade or deli-bought, your seemingly innocuous choice could be dangerously loaded with sodium.
+Consuming too much salt is a leading cause of high blood pressure, which is a major contributor to heart disease and stroke.

 “In the American diet, the bulk of sodium comes from restaurant food and foods that are prepackaged,” said Dr. Sandy Charles, a cardiologist at Novant Health Heart & Vascular Institute - Charlotte.

 It’s easy to think since something doesn’t taste salty, or you’re not heavy-handed with the table salt shaker, you’re avoiding sodium.

 But it’s stashed in many of the foods we eat regularly, accounting for up to 70% of the sodium we consume.